 Students are attached to a general practice and a community hospital and its emergency department.

-The clinical learning experience in the PRCC offers students the opportunity to actively participate in the care of patients over the whole year, thus gaining first hand longitudinal experience of medical illness, its natural history, diagnosis, management, and how it affects the family, workplace and community in which an individual lives.
+The clinical learning experience in the OCEP offers students the opportunity to actively participate in the continuity of care of patients.
+From this, the students gain first hand longitudinal experience of health and medical illness, its natural history, diagnosis, management, and how it affects the family, workplace and community in which the individual lives.

 The remote communities of Katherine, Alice Springs and Nhulunbuy support the efforts of the Northern Territory Medical Program (NTMP).

 Particular attention is paid to ensure that the learning opportunities in these regions reflect the local cultural and environmental context of the different communities, their health and wellness, and health care delivery systems.

 Clinical experiences in the NT provide students with significant exposure to tropical medicine and Indigenous health issues.

 First and second year NTMP students begin their engagement with these remote communities through the Remote Health Experience and Regional Community Week.

 Third year students can spend six months or more in a remote location.
 Fourth year students can elect to undertake some of their core rotations and electives in Alice Springs and Nhulunbuy.

 Study and working abroad is a rewarding experience both professionally and personally.
 These activities provide you with the opportunity to expand your knowledge base and breadth of experience.
 In addition, they can challenge your own preconceptions and often encourage you to think and consider issues from different perspectives.

 During our MD course, you will have the opportunity to seek placements elsewhere in Australia or around the world, including exchange opportunities through relationships with our partner institutions.